medleyjs/medley/docs/Response.md

 Defaults to `200`.

-**Note:** The status code must be between `200` and `599` (inclusive) to be compatible with HTTP 2.
+**Note:** The status code must be between `200` and `599` (inclusive) to be compatible with HTTP/2.

 ### `res.stream`

 The [writable stream](https://nodejs.org/api/stream.html#stream_writable_streams)
 of the outgoing response that can be used to send data to the client.
 This is the [`http.ServerResponse`][http.ServerResponse] ("res") object from Node core.
-If the server is using HTTP 2, this will instead be an instance of [`http2.Http2ServerResponse`](https://nodejs.org/api/http2.html#http2_class_http2_http2serverresponse).
+If the server is using HTTP/2, this will instead be an instance of [`http2.Http2ServerResponse`](https://nodejs.org/api/http2.html#http2_class_http2_http2serverresponse).

 This object generally should never need to be used.
 Writing to the stream